Comoros at the 1996 Summer Olympics: Men

 Mohamed Bakar competed in the heats of the men's 100 metres on 26 July.
 Competing against eight athletes in the third heat, he had placed last with a time of 11.02 seconds and did not advance further.
 On the same day, Hassan Abdou would compete in the heats of the men's 400 metres.
-Abdou had ran in a time of 50.17 seconds against seven other people in his heat, also placing last and not advancing further.
+Abdou had run in a time of 50.17 seconds against seven other people in his heat, also placing last and not advancing further.
 Hadhari Djaffar competed last for the nation, doing so in the heats of the men's 200 metres on 31 July.
-In the fifth heat against seven other competitors, he had ran in a time of 22.68 and also placed last, not advancing further.
+In the fifth heat against seven other competitors, he had run in a time of 22.68 and also placed last, not advancing further.